The 18th Polar Music Prize Ceremony was held at Konserthuset Stockholm in August 2009.

-In 1989 he released Passion: Music for The Last Temptation of Christ, the score for Martin Scorsese’s film, on his new label Real World Records.
-Gabriel collaborated with musicians like Nusrat Fateh Ali Khan, Youssou N’Dour and Baaba Maal.
+As So was riding high on the charts, Gabriel co-headlined the first benefit tour for Amnesty International in 1986 with Sting and U2.
+Another Amnesty tour followed in 1988 with Tracy Chapman and Polar Music Prize Laureates Bruce Springsteen and Sting.
+In 1989 he released "Passion: Music for The Last Temptation of Christ", the score for Martin Scorsese’s film, on his new label Real World Records.
+Gabriel collaborated with musicians like Nusrat Fateh Ali Khan, Polar Music Prize Laureate Youssou N’Dour and Baaba Maal.
 The soundtrack won a Grammy.

-It was six years from So to Peter Gabriel’s next pop music album.
-Us was released in 1992 – another two-letter word for a strong collection of songs, this time darker, more emotional and personal.
-Musically, Us is a mix between the modern ambient and ethnic Passion and the rhythmic, soul influenced So.
+It was six years from "So" to Peter Gabriel’s next pop music album.
+"Us" was released in 1992 – another two-letter word for a strong collection of songs, this time darker, more emotional and personal.
+Musically, "Us" is a mix between the modern ambient and ethnic Passion and the rhythmic, soul influenced "So."
 Content and lyrics were inspired by the divorce from his long-time partner and wife, the mother of his two daughters, the breakup up of the relationship after that and his experiences of therapy.

-Gabriel was awarded three Grammy Awards, all in the video category: Best short form video in 1993 and 1994 for “Digging in the Dirt” and “Steam” from Us and Best Long Form Music Video in 1996 for "Secret World Live," recorded during the tour that followed.
+Gabriel was awarded three Grammy Awards, all in the video category: Best short form video in 1993 and 1994 for “Digging in the Dirt” and “Steam” from "Us" and Best Long Form Music Video in 1996 for "Secret World Live," recorded during the tour that followed.

 In 1993 Peter Gabriel embarked on the most ambitious WOMAD tour to date – across the U.S. with Crowded House, James and Sinéad O’Connor.
-After the release of the double-disc Secret World Live in 1994 and the interactive CD-ROM Xplora1, based on Us, he concentrated on developing more multimedia projects for Real World and started working on a new studio album.
+After the release of the double-disc "Secret World Live" in 1994 and the interactive CD-ROM "Xplora1", based on "Us", he concentrated on developing more multimedia projects for Real World and started working on a new studio album.

-In 2008 The Big Blue Ball was released, an album by multiple artists which grew from the ”recording weeks” at Peter Gabriel’s Real World Studios in the summers of 1991, '92 and '95, featuring artists like Wendy Malvoin of Wendy & Lisa, Sinéad O’Connor, Karl Wallinger, Natacha Atlas, Papa Wemba and musicians from Africa, Asia, Europe and America.
+In 2008 “The Big Blue Ball” was released, an album by multiple artists which grew from the ”recording weeks” at Peter Gabriel’s Real World Studios in the summers of 1991, '92 and '95, featuring artists like Wendy Malvoin of Wendy & Lisa, Sinéad O’Connor, Karl Wallinger, Natacha Atlas, Papa Wemba and musicians from Africa, Asia, Europe and America.

-The album Scratch my Back (2010) features orchestral covers by Gabriel of songs originally performed by Radiohead, Arcade Fire, Paul Simon and others.
-The idea is that the artists covered will record their versions of Gabriel’s songs on an album named I’ll Scratch Yours.
+The album “Scratch my Back” (2010) features orchestral covers by Gabriel of songs originally performed by Radiohead, Arcade Fire, Paul Simon and others.
+The idea is that the artists covered will record their versions of Gabriel’s songs on an album named “I’ll Scratch Yours.”

-In October 2011, Gabriel released New Blood, a collection of his own songs in pure orchestral arrangements, without any guitars, drums or electronic instruments.
-Live Blood was recorded in London in 2011 and released in April 2012.
+In October 2011, Gabriel released “New Blood”, a collection of his own songs in pure orchestral arrangements, without any guitars, drums or electronic instruments.